sounny/hydrofit/README.md

 ## Usage
 Once installed on your Garmin device, you can select this watch face from the device settings.
 Customize the appearance and functionality as desired.
+The default layout includes heart rate, battery, daily steps, and basic swim metrics like distance swum and lap count.

 ## Contributing
 Feel free to submit issues or pull requests if you have suggestions or improvements for the watch face application.